A Graph Neural Network Simulation of Dispersed Systems: GNN Framework

 \subsection{Multidisperse System of Interacting Spheres}

 We consider $N$ spherical particles (or droplets) with finite radii $a_i,\;i=1,2,\cdots,N$, interacting and moving in a box of liquid (see \autoref{fig:schematic}).
 Depending on the size and charge of the particles, and the type of the liquid, various interactions such as electrostatics, hydrodynamics, steric, and van der Waals forces can be present.
-Also, the particles experience a drag force from the liquid medium, and may move due to spatially and temporally uniform or nonuniform external forces such as those from a gravitational field or an imposed electric field.
+Also, the particles experience a drag force from the liquid medium, and may move due to spatially and temporally uniform or nonuniform external forces, such as those from a gravitational field or an imposed electric field.

 The training data contains trajectories of all particles with a time-step $\Delta t$.
 Such training data can be obtained from experiments or computer simulations.
-The objective is to train a GNN that understands the dynamics of such system and can accurately predict the trajectories of all particles.
-In case of computer simulations, the idea is that the trained GNN (i.e., our data-driven model) is much faster than the physics-based simulator.
+The objective is to train a GNN to learn the dynamics of such a system and accurately predict the trajectories of all particles.
+In the case of computer simulations, the idea is that the trained GNN (i.e., our data-driven model) is much faster than the physics-based simulator.
+If there are no accurate computer simulations for a particularly complex problem (due to a knowledge gap in theory or high computational cost), experimental data can be used.
 As shown in \autoref{fig:schematic}, we denote the position and velocity of particle $i$ with $\V{x}_i$ and $\V{v}_i$, respectively.
 Furthermore, $\V{F}_{ij}$ is the force on particle $i$ due to the neighboring particle $j$.
-Of course, we assume that we do not have any information about the nature of this force; instead we see the outcome of the interaction through the trajectories of the particles.
+We assume that we do not have any information about the nature of this force; instead, we see the outcome of the interaction through the trajectories of the particles.
 Following Sanchez-Gonzalez et al. \cite{GNS-deepmind}, we use a first-order finite difference scheme to extract particle velocities $\V{v}_i$ from positions $\V{x}_i$.